bartchwalek/npm-deploy-sync/README.md

-# npm-deploy-sync
+### Deploy - sync for Node using rsync.

-Library to deploy on a server using rsync.
+The library will allow deploying compiled code on a remote server using credentials and rsync and its options.